Liam Fray

-Liam James Fray (born 15 May 1985) is an English musician, singer, songwriter and lyricist, best known as the founder and frontman of Manchester-based indie rock band Courteeners, which was formed in 2006.
+Liam James Fray (born 15 May 1985) is an English musician, best known as the founder and frontman of Manchester-based indie rock band Courteeners, which was formed in 2006.
 Fray hails from Middleton, Greater Manchester and he references his hometown in multiple songs.

 Background

 Liam James Fray was born on 15 May 1985 in Middleton, Greater Manchester into a family of teachers.
 Fray went to school with the three other members of the Courteeners whom he has known since he was 10.
 He has an older sister, Laura.

 Other Manchester bands such as the Smiths and Oasis inspired Fray to write and form the band.
 "Noel [Gallagher]'s the reason why I picked up the guitar when I was 11-years-old – trying to learn 'Wonderwall'", admitted Fray.

 First he studied economics, then creative writing at the University of Salford.
 He ended up leaving in his second year, when the band started to take off.
 In 2015, he received an Honorary Doctorate of Arts at a graduation ceremony for the University.
+In December 2025, Fray was awarded Fellowship of the Royal Northern College of Music in Manchester.